 Garbo Watson Hearne, a native Arkansan is the director of Pyramid Art, Books & Custom Framing/Hearne Fine Art in the historic Dunbar neighborhood in Little Rock, Arkansas.
 Since 1988, her business has focused on Black culture through art and literature.
 Hearne Fine Art represents emerging and established artists of the African Diaspora.
 In 2004, Hearne received her certificate for Appraisal Studies in Fine and Decorative Arts from New York University.
 In 2014, she was accepted as a certified member of the Appraisers Association of America with a specialization in African American Fine Art.
 She co-founded Arkansans for the Art in 2015.
 Hearne is on the board of directors of the Mid-America Arts Alliance, UALR CHASSE Leadership Council, and the Dunbar Historic Neighborhood Association.
 Hearne is married to Dr. Archie Hearne IV and they have four children and three grandchildren.
 Her hobbies include reading, collecting art, juicing and traveling.

-Martha Hendrix | Little Rock
+Martha Hendrix | Fayetteville

 A native of Arkansas and a graduate of the University of Arkansas, before retiring, Martha Hendrix was a marketing professional with experience in brand development, strategic planning, marketing, and advertising.
 She had a distinguished marketing career while working with large corporations, local and regional businesses, as well as non-profit organizations.
 In addition, she owned a successful Little Rock retail shop which featured work by local and regional artist and craftspeople.
 Currently, Martha enjoys volunteering with various organizations, traveling, cooking, spending time on the White River and hosting gatherings with family and friends.